 Bicycles are divided into a seemingly endless number of categories and sub-categories.
 The following list will help you understand all the various styles and features.

-Mountain bikes usually have 26” or 29″ wide knobby tires which allow them to be ridden in loose dirt and over obstacles.
+Mountain bikes have wide knobby tires which allow them to be ridden in loose dirt and over obstacles.
 These bikes have flat handlebars and rugged frames and components.
 Mountain bikes often have suspension to help any cyclist navigate rocky mountain trails.
 Many people ride mountain bikes on roads as well as trails.
 This does the bike no harm.
 It could be likened to one driving an SUV on the highway: the vehicle will operate fine–it is simply not the most efficient choice.
 While mountain-style bikes come in all price ranges, the lower end recreational versions are not suited for aggressive mountain biking but work great for trips on smooth dirt paths.

 Hybrids and Sport Comfort Bikes share the same comfort features but are distinguished by wheel size.
 Traditionally, hybrids have a larger road bike sized wheel with a slightly thinner compared to the comfort bikes which yield smaller, mountain style wheels.
 Both bikes are loaded with comfort features and will work equally well on smooth dirt, paved trails, and family cycling trips.
 These bikes have a very upright position meant for comfort.